rafmosiolek/di-workshop-01-intro-to-p5/README.md

 ```

 **What does background do?**
+Background is a function that takes three parameters (numbers) and sets the background colour for the shape we created with createCanvas function.
+Parameters are numbers between 0-255, we store them in r,g and b variables.

 **What happens if you change the order of the letters in background?
 What does
 this tell you about how the computer uses them?**

+It would change the colour of the shape.
+Function background takes 3 parameters in order: red, green and blue.

 **What happens if you change the number of letters?**
+The P5 library will throw an error about undefined variables.
+The function takes three parameters, if anything is declared it might throw an err.

 **What happens if you change the letters for different ones?**
+The function won't be called properly and the error will be thrown unless we declare these new variables.

 # Sketch B